 At 9am, I hit Publish.
 And then something miraculous happened.
 My heart immediately lightened.
 The hardest part was over:

 I made light of it.
-Like I hadn’t been steeling myself for an entire
+Like I hadn’t been steeling myself for an entire year lifetime.

 I didn’t want anyone to feel uncomfortable by sharing just how monumental that was.
 Though Peppermeister’s a musician, we’d never tried this before (I know.
 Ridiculous).
 We tried for nearly 3 hours to get it right (I really, really hate admitting that), but even in the published clip, I hit a bad note, missed a cue, sounded tired.